-MCLs have not been achieved for individual VOCs in the North Street plume core wells.
-During 2010 four of 11 core wells were less than MCLs.
-Based on the data, groundwater modeling, current system performance, MCLs are expected to be achieved by 2030.
+MCLs have not been achieved for individual VOCs in all North Street plume core wells.
+During 2011 five of 11 core wells were less than MCLs.
+The maximum VOC detected in the remaining six plume core wells during 2011 was 17 μ g/L of carbon tetrachloride in well 000-463.
+Based on the data, groundwater modeling, and current system performance, MCLs are expected to be achieved in all wells by 2030.

-The following are recommended for the North Street Pump and Treat System and groundwater monitoring program:
+The following is recommended for the North Street Pump and Treat System and groundwater monitoring program: